Newly appointed school board members skip CPS budget council meeting, Martinez addresses committee

 Martinez said there has been a plan in place for months to use the city's Tax Increment Financing, or TIF, surplus dollars to help fund CPS.
 Martinez said there was a formal ask for $462 million in TIF funding to pay for pensions and union contracts, including one for the teachers union, that included 4% raises.

-Mayor Brandon Johnson wants the district to take out a high-interest loan to help pay for a new teachers union contract, which Martinez and the outgoing school board members refused to do.
+Mayor Brandon Johnson wants the district to take out a $300 million short-term, high-interest loan, which Martinez and the outgoing school board members refused to do.

-The battle is what led to recent fallout, with calls for Martinez to resign, and the mass resignation of Chicago School Board members.
+The battle between Johnson and Martinez over this funding led to the calls for Martinez to resign, and the mass resignation of Chicago School Board members.

 Mayor Johnson already revealed his nominations for some board seats last week.